Generic Name: posaconazole (poe sa KONE a zole)

 What should I discuss with my healthcare provider before using posaconazole?

-You should not use this medication if you are allergic to posaconazole or similar antifungals such as clotrimazole (Mycelex Troche), fluconazole (Diflucan), itraconazole (Sporanox), ketoconazole (Nizoral), miconazole (Oravig, Monistat), voriconazole (Vfend), and others.
+You should not use this medicine if you are allergic to posaconazole or similar antifungals such as clotrimazole (Mycelex Troche), fluconazole (Diflucan), itraconazole (Sporanox), ketoconazole (Nizoral), miconazole (Oravig, Monistat), voriconazole (Vfend), and others.

 Many drugs can interact with posaconazole and some should not be used at the same time, especially: